03 Nov How To Improve Pull Up Score

 Actually, I did 3 for last year, but because I didn’t practice over the holidays and term 3/4 I could hardly do one at the start of this year.

-I just practiced in sets.
-I started from 5 sets of 1, then increase to 5 sets of 2, 5 sets of 3….
+I just practised in sets.
+I started from 5 sets of 1, then increase to 5 sets of 2, 5 sets of 3…

 How many months did you take to do this?